DOCGroup/ACE_TAO/issue_template.md

 ### Contents of $ACE_ROOT/bin/MakeProjectCreator/config/default.features

-Uused by MPC when you generate your own makefiles
+Used by MPC when you generate your own makefiles

 ### AREA/CLASS/EXAMPLE AFFECTED: